Kimberly Jeong

 image of book cover

-Kimberly Jeong gives cello lessons for the music department.
+Kimberly Jeong gives cello lessons for the music department and is the Interim Director of Strings.

 Korean Canadian cellist Kimberly Jeong strongly believes in the inherent power of music and its unique ability to connect with people transcending culture, age, race, and socioeconomic background.
 She is a strong advocate of this belief, and she feels honored to have the ability to share her story through the music that she loves with her audiences, students, and community members.